ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost all his cache!
+1. Why did the software developer go broke?
+   Because he lost his domain in a cyber attack!

-2. Why did the cyber security expert bring a ladder to work?
-To reach new heights in firewall protection!
+2. Why did the computer keep sneezing?
+   It had a virus and needed antivirus software.

-3. Why did the software engineer drown in the sea?
-Because he couldn't C#!
+3. Why did the programmer go broke?
-4. Why did the computer catch a cold?
-It left its Windows open!
+   Because he couldn't find a byte to eat!

+4. Why do programmers prefer dark mode?
+   Because light attracts bugs!

 [
-Tue Dec  5 01:12:16 UTC 2023
+Wed Dec  6 01:12:05 UTC 2023
  ]